Cup & Container Fee

 - How do customers on WIC, EBT, and Medi-Cal waive the fee?

 Customers on WIC, EBT, or Medi-Cal are exempt from the $0.25 fee and must simply request the charge to be waived at the point of sale.
-If requested by the business, customers must show proof of participation in one of those programs, such as a voucher or benefits card.
+Customers participating in these programs can ask their cashier for the “Community Support Exemption.”

 - How will I know if there is a $0.25 fee?